bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Speaker 0: 00:20:39

-So there actually is a `PR` open against `libsecp` that implements the batch validation at the `low level`.
+So there actually is a `PR` open against `libsecp256k1` that implements the batch validation at the `low level`.
 But yes, the reason why it hasn't been a priority to work on is simply it doesn't make sense until there is significant adoption.
 Because as you say, the batching would only apply to the `taproot signatures`.

 Speaker 2: 00:21:02

-The interesting part is that you have this batch validation not only of `schnorr signatures` but also of taproot openings.
+The interesting part is that you have this batch validation not only of `Schnorr signatures` but also of taproot openings.

 Speaker 0: 00:21:13